 - URLs from the page

-If you’re more of a visual person, check out our video with Nedas Visniauskas, our Product Owner.
+If you’re more of a visual person, check out our video with Nedas Visniauskas, our Lead of Commercial Product Owners.
 He shows how Adaptive Parser works in practice:

 How to use Adaptive Parser